The Council had its second and final work session on budget recently and made a few changes to the proposed FY 2012 draft budget.

 - About $35,000 for the hiring of a part-time public safety coordinator, to assist the Neighborhood Watch coordinators and act as a liaison with the police.

 The City of College Park does not have a police service.
-The city residents pay nearly $1 million to hire 6 contract police officers (3 pat time and 3 full time) from the county, because the police service from the county’s regular police PGPD is not enough.
+The city residents pay nearly $1 million to hire 6 contract police officers (3 pat time and 3 full time) from the county and the best way to find these recruits is through a staffing agency that can find lots of candidates.
+They are doing this because the police service from the county’s regular police PGPD is not enough.